Steven P. Wickstromall Scriptures quoted from the NASB

 I do not personally believe that the church in Sardis was filled with unsaved people.
 Here's why: an unsaved person does not have a clean garment to soil.
 An unsaved person has never had their garment washed clean by the blood of Jesus.
 My point is that only a garment washed clean can become soiled.
 Whatever the case was, the church in Sardis had a serious problem.
 But in the midst of all this, were a few devoted people who served the Lord God.

 And they will walk with me in white; for they are worthy.
-These few people would walk with God in their white garments.
+These few people walked with God in their white garments.
 God had found them to be worthy.
 Why?
 Were these people perfect?
 Not likely.
 They were human after all, just like you are, just like I am.
 These people kept their garments from becoming soiled.
 How did they keep their garments from becoming soiled?
 The same way you and I do: by confessing our sin to God.
 1 John 1:9 says, “If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.”
 This is how we keep our garments from becoming soiled.
 This is how God finds us to be worthy.
 If we continue to confess our sin to God, He will keep our garments clean, and someday we will walk with Him.

 (5) He who overcomes shall thus be clothed in white garments; and I will not erase his name from the book of life, and I will confess his name before My Father, and before His angels.